Mark Knoll

 Mark Knoll (born July 26, 1976) is a Canadian former speed skater and schoolteacher.
 He twice took part in the Winter Olympic Games.

 He went to the 1998 Winter Olympics, competing in the men's 5000 metres in speed skating and finishing 24th.
 He competed again in the 2002 Winter Olympics in the same category and finished 18th.

 He is married to Dutch skater Tonny de Jong.
 They have had three children: Ryder Knoll, Nico Knoll, and Jasper Knoll.

-He is currently a grade 7 teacher of In My Backyard & Outsiders (formerly taught PEAKS which is another grade 7 class) with his own homeroom class at Westmount Charter School and resides in Calgary.
+He formerly taught as a grade 7 teacher of In My Backyard, Peaks, & Outsiders with his old homeroom class at Westmount Charter School and resides in Calgary.

+He is currently teaching at a different school, which is currently unknown.